mocdaniel/stackconf-berlin-2024/README.md

 layout: cover
 ```

-In addition, it will display the `author` and `date` variables from the frontmatter of your slides' first slide, if existing
+In addition, it will display the `author`, `event`, and `date` variables from the frontmatter of your slides' first slide, if present.

 #### Speaker